youtous/docker-skeleton-rails/README.md

 - `make help` : Display help.
 - `make create` : Create the Rails application, see "**How to start ?**".
 - `make run` : Start the application in production mode. _(executes migration and database creation if needed)_
 - `make start` : Start the application in development mode.
-The console is detached.
 - `make restart-production` : Restart the application in production mode.
 - `make restart` : Restart the application in development mode.
 - `make stop` : Stop the application. _(if a pid file exists, deletes it)_